-Franklin Scott enters his fourth year as an assistant women's basketball coach for North Carolina A&T. He brings with him experience in coaching and player development.
+Franklin Scott enters his fifth year as an assistant women's basketball coach for North Carolina A&T. He brings with him experience in coaching and player development.
 In addition to his assistant coaching position, head women's basketball coach Tarrell Robinson announced Scott's promotion to recruiting coordinator on April 12, 2016.

 Scott comes to Greensboro after serving as the top assistant coach and recruiting coordinator at Jefferson College, a two-year community college in Hillsboro, Mo.
 For two seasons, he helped the Vikings win more than 50 games.
 Scott served as the offensive coordinator and maintained recruiting responsibilities.
 He also handled film exchange, scouting and facilitated an athletics department study hall to enhance academic achievement.

 On the court, the Vikings were prosperous during his stay there.
 During the 2011-12 season, the Vikings went 31-5, winning the Midwest Community College Athletic Conference crown and Region XVI championship title.
 The 2011-12 team was also national ranked as high as No. 9 in the National Junior College Athletic Association National Poll, and Scott signed a Top 10 JUCO recruiting class that season, including several players ranked highly at their position by ESPN and by Dan Olson Collegiate Girls Basketball Report, including the No. 3 overall player.
 They finished seventh at the NJCAA Division I National Tournament.